Interpreting Knowledge Graph Relation Representation from Word Embeddings: Evidence linking knowledge graph and word embeddings

-We test the predictions made on the basis of word embeddings by comparing the performance of competitive knowledge graph models, TransE, DistMult, TuckER and MuRE (see S\ref{sec:bg}), which entail different forms of relation representation, on all WN18RR relations and a similar number of NELL-995 relations (selected to represent each relation type).
-Since applying the logistic sigmoid to the score function of TransE does not give a probabilistic interpretation comparable to other models, we include $\text{MuRE}_\mI$, a constrained variant of MuRE with $\mR_s\!=\!\mR_o\!=\!\mI$, as a proxy to TransE for a fairer comparison.
+We test whether the predictions P1 and P2, made on the basis of word embeddings, apply to knowledge graph relations by analysing the performance and properties of competitive knowledge graph models.
+We compare TransE, DistMult, TuckER and MuRE, which entail different forms of relation representation, on all WN18RR relations and a similar number of NELL-995 relations (spanning all relation types).
+All models have a comparable number of free parameters.

+Since for TransE, the logistic sigmoid cannot be applied to the score function to give a probabilistic interpretation comparable to other models, for fair comparison we include $\text{MuRE}_\mI$, a constrained variant of MuRE with $\mR_s\!=\!\mR_o\!=\!\mI$, as a proxy to TransE.
 Implementation details are included in Appx. \ref{sec:app_implementation}.
-For evaluation, we generate $2 n_e$ \textit{evaluation triples} for each test triple (for the number of entities $n_e$) by fixing the subject entity $e_s$ and relation $r$ and replacing the object entity $e_o$ with all possible entities and then keeping $e_o$ and $r$ fixed and varying $e_s$.
-The obtained scores are ranked to give the standard metric hits@10 \citep{bordes2013translating}, i.e. the fraction of times a true triple appears in the top 10 ranked evaluation triples.
+For evaluation, we generate $2 n_e$ \textit{evaluation triples} for each test triple ($n_e\!=\!|\mathcal{E}|$ denoting the number of entities) by fixing the subject entity $e_s$ and relation $r$ and replacing the object entity $e_o$ with each entity in turn and then keeping $e_o$ and $r$ fixed and varying $e_s$.
+Each model's scores for the evaluation triples are ranked to give the standard metric Hits@10 \citep{bordes2013translating}, i.e.~the fraction of times a true triple appears in the top 10 ranked evaluation triples.